List of Alexandrov Ensemble soloists: Alexei Ivanovich Usmanov

-Alexei Ivanovich Usmanov (born Moscow 1916; d.
-1990).
+Alexei Ivanovich Usmanov (Moscow 1916 – 1990).
 (Russian: Алексей Усманов), tenor soloist.
 He began singing in the amateur choir of the Automobile Club before World War II.
 He wanted to join the choir of the All-Union Radio, but World War II began.
 As a soldier he fought bravely when an armoured personnel carrier was hit; for this he was awarded the Order of the Red Star.
 In the late 1940s he became a soloist of All-Union Radio, and in the early 1960s began to record duets with Victor Selivanov.

 With the Alexandrov Ensemble he recorded You Often Write Soldier (music: B. Terentiev; lyrics: S. Bencken).
 In 1954 he took part in a recording of The Enchantress by Pyotr Tchaikovsky with the Moscow Philharmonia State Orchestra and Radio USSR chorus.

 Georgi Pavlovich Vinogradov

-(Russian: Г.П. Виноградов), tenor soloist (born in Kazan 16 November 1908; died in Moscow 11 November 1980).
+(Russian: Г.П. Виноградов), tenor soloist (Kazan 16 November 1908 – Moscow 11 November 1980).
 Honoured Artist of Russia (1949).
 From about 1937 he sang jazz, opera and Soviet lyric songs on Radio Moscow and in World War II he sang with the USSR Committee of Defense Model Orchestra.
 From 1943 to 1951 he was a soloist with the Alexandrov Ensemble; however in 1951 there was apparently a bar-room brawl which embarrassed the Soviet government, and finished his career.
 See his own page for further information.